 You want to make sure that the people who work at any facility you choose will respect durable power of attorney and same-sex partnerships.

-Finding a Gay Assisted Living Community
+4 Tips for Finding a Gay Assisted Living Community

-At this point, there aren’t many options that cater specifically to LGBT seniors.
-So you’ll want to look at traditional assisted living facilities and evaluate them for their ability to create a gay-friendly environment.
+You’ll want to look at traditional assisted living facilities and evaluate them for their ability to create a gay-friendly environment.

 Try to identify visual, verbal, and physical cues such as: